 operating frequency – (1) The rate at which a computer performs its basic operations.
 Also called a clock rate.
 (2) The main frequency used by a device, such as a transmitter, wireless microphone, or oscillator to perform its designed functions.

-operating system (OS) – the software that manages and controls computerhardware functions, such as input and output and memory allocation, and that provides common services for computer programs, acting as an intermediary between the programs and the computer hardware.
+operating system (OS) – the software that manages and controls computer hardware functions, such as input and output and memory allocation, and that provides common services for computer programs, acting as an intermediary between the programs and the computer hardware.
 Application programs usually require a specific operating system in order to function.
 Examples of operating systems include Microsoft Windows, Apple OS X, Android, iOS, Linux, and UNIX.
+See also platform.

 optical disc recording modes – there are 3 main methods of recording recordable optical discs, such as CD-Rs or CD-RWs: disc-at-once (DAO), track-at-once (TAO), and session-at-once (SAO).
 DAO records the disc contents in one pass.
 In the TAO mode, the recording stops after each track, writing blocks and links to indicate the starting point for the next track.
 TAO discs can contain both data and audio on the same disc.
 SAO recording allows two or more sessions to be recorded and finalized on a single disc.
 Such sessions can be read from a hard disc by a computer, but more than one session usually is not readable by CD audio players.